blakefren/CrackerBarrel/README.md

 # CrackerBarrel
 Finds solutions to Cracker Barrel's peg game.
 I was inspired to write this after my friends and I had gone to Cracker Barrel for breakfast after a late night.
-They were both able to solve the peg game, but I didn't have the patience.
+They were both able to solve the peg game while we were waiting for our food, but I didn't have the patience.
 My food stole my attention soon afterwards.

 Once my belly was full, I figured I would just have my computer solve the game for me.
 I was just getting into algorithms at the time and thought it would be a useful application of the knowledge I had learned.